 All of the irons will be suitable for players with a high or low swing speed.
 These clubs are available in a range of shaft options that can be customised to best suit your swing speed.

 The design of the TaylorMade Sim Max irons and the Tour Edge C521 Irons make both very well suited to players with a lower swing speed, as both promote a high launch, maximising carry distance.

 What are the best golf irons on the market?

-These days all of the top manufactures provide great golf irons.
-Part of this relates to personal preference, however if you would like to check out our picks, we cover them in this best golf irons review which we update every few months.
+These days all of the top manufacturers provide great golf irons.
+Part of this relates to personal preference, however, if you would like to check out our picks, we cover them in this best golf irons review which we update every few months.